 Black Forest - Day 6 : The return journey

 We bought two tickets to Aachen, just south of the Netherlands.
 Getting there would involve two layovers.
 Bart was paying.
 His credit card didn't work in the ticket machine, so we needed to go to a nearby ATM.
-After getting 200 euros it turned out we needed to pay exact change, which meant he needed to get other types of bills.
+After getting 200 euros it turned out we needed to pay exact, which meant he needed to get other types of bills.
 Meanwhile the money we had already put in the ticket machine started coming out because we took too long.
 These problems were still peanuts to the ones we ran into later.

 An hour later we left the train and took another one from Karlsruhe to Cologne.
 We discovered those also had reserved seats, hopefully nobody would come in.
 The first two hours nobody came.
 I had bought a cake in Freiburg which I wanted to start cutting, but Bart insisted on doing it for me, as he thought it would be a bad idea to pull out a knife in a train wearing camo-pants.

-With two hours left a group of guys entered, wearing pink shirts, rabbit ears, and pink bow ties.
+With two hours left a group of guys entered wearing pink shirts, rabbit ears, and pink bow ties.
 Their t-shirts said 'junggesellenabschied', it was a bachelor party.
 They carried cans of beer and many small bottles with liquor.
 One of them wanted to sell us some so we each bought one for a euro a piece.
 We also received a signed photo of the bachelor.

 This signature will be worth a lot in the future

 It was a lot of fun in the train.
 There was also a random lady who kissed the groom to be.
 Not just on his cheek but with her tongue down his throat.
 Then she repeated it twice and started sharing the bottle of whisky they carried.
-In Koln she left, together with her two sons.
+In Koln she left, together with her two young sons.

 From Koln we just needed to reach Aken.
 We bought chocolate and chips for the road.
 It was dark already and normally we would already have been lying in our sleeping bag for two hours.
 The party animals had left and there was not much else to do in the train but wait.

 At the station in Weert Bart needed to go to the toilet.
-Bart had been having a sore stomach the entire day, likely because he only ate eating cookies and granola the entire week.
+Bart had been having a sore stomach the entire day, likely because he had been eating cookies and granola the entire week.
 Just when Bart started to get things going in the bathroom we arrived in Eindhoven and needed to get off.
 He quickly pulled up his pants, ran to get his bag, and managed to get out in time.
 I was glad I didn't need to check out that bathroom afterwards.

 Bart continued his bathroom adventure at the train station and only 20 minutes later we were ready to take the bus home.
-Despite the non-cooperating machines and people we had made it home in one piece.
+Despite the non-cooperating machines and people we had made it home alive.
 None of the connections took more than 20 minutes.
 This time we didn't smell so much that people took notice, which was probably only because it had been too cold to sweat.

 Back home we could finally get warm and eat something else than dry cookies and granola, sleeping in a bed also felt pretty nice.